alx741/codeBot/firmware/README.md

 * Every command starts with a `;`.
 * Only send a command after the prompt `>` is received.
 * Invalid commands are dismissed.
+* Commands that force the hardware beyond physical constraints are dismissed.

 ### Command construction